LambdaSix/Wild-Living/README.md

 ### Makeshift Fence
 A simple fence made from 2x4's and sticks, more a suggestion of a barrier, but will keep small animals contained, you hope.

+### Woven Fence
+An even simpler fence made from a few supporting sticks and woven long sticks, provides the suggestion of a barrier but should keep small livestock contained.

 ### Plantable Fruit + Coffee Trees
 The fruit trees can have cuttings taken from them, the cutting planted up in a clay planting pot for two weeks then finally replanted as a fruit tree in a place of your choosing, harvest the year after, or take more cuttings to increase your orchard size.